 If you hadn’t noticed the local flora and fauna aren’t like us.
 They have different responses to changes in their environment than we do.
 We wear clothing to which we can add or remove layers to help us moderate our internal temperature.
-Our bodies have some ability to slow or speed up the metabolism that takes place within the mitochondria of our cells, producing more or less heat.
+Our bodies have some ability to slow or speed up our metabolism that takes place within the mitochondria of our cells, producing more or less heat.
 We can sweat and thus enjoy a little evaporative cooling.
 We can move in or out of the sun or ‘heavy’ weather avoiding its most direct and severe effects and have built shelters we can retreat into, inside of which we have the technology to control the temperature and humidity for our comfort…we can even ‘live’ for a time in the void of space.
 Or, we can pick up and move to an entirely different region and climate at relatively short notice, if we can afford to, if the government of the district we are moving to will allow it.
 Plants?
 Not so much, them being rooted and all.
 Most of our native wildlife can’t do much about it either.

-Plants require water to grow and keep their metabolism going, they also transpire, pulling water from the soil, moving it throughout their structure and losing it out their leaf stomata, cooling their leaf surfaces.
+Plants require water to grow and keep their metabolism going.
+While doing this they transpire, pulling water from the soil, moving it throughout their structures and losing it out their leaf stomata, cooling their leaf surfaces.
 Whole intact plant communities, such as forests, do this to such an extent that they cool their immediate environment a few degrees.
-Those plants that follow the C3 pathway, there are three different such photosynthetic pathways, the bulk of photosynthetic plant species, lose much more water in this way than they use internally and increasingly so as temperatures rise.
+Those plants that follow the C3 pathway, there are three different such photosynthetic pathways, the bulk of plant species, lose much more water in this way than they use internally and increasingly so as temperatures rise.
 To a large extent they are at the mercy of the ambient air temperature.
 At best they have a very limited ability to cool the air around them and like all evaporative cooling, it diminishes as humidity increases…not our problem here.
-The problem for many plants suffering excessive heat levels is that they also transpire more water, rapidly depleting the soil’s water reserve putting the plant in danger of desiccation.
+The problem for many plants suffering excessive heat levels is that they transpire more water, rapidly depleting the soil’s water reserve putting the plant in danger of desiccation.

-Drought symptoms in plants begin more subtly.
+Drought symptoms in plants begin subtly.
 They do not go from healthy to dead in a single step.
 As soil water levels drop so do they within the plants and cells themselves.
-Under hydrated cells begin to heat up even more, speeding up their internal processes, but with insufficient water, while in some drought adapted plants, the plant takes this as a signal to slow down its metabolism and thereby conserve the water that it has.
+Under hydrated cells begin to heat up even more, speeding up their internal processes, but with insufficient water.
+In some drought adapted plants, the plant takes this as a signal to slow down its metabolism and thereby conserve the water that it has.
 In plants from mesic regions, plants which have not experienced significant droughts during their growing seasons, they have not developed much of a tolerance or internal mechanisms to handle drought.
 Under hydrated cells, ‘shrink’ and the tissues that they comprise begin to wilt.
 Moisture is drawn back from the leaf margins and those tissues furthest from the active growing points.
 Leaf margins begin to scorch, destroying the tissue, while other tissues, under hydrated, lose turgidity and because of this, have compromised structural integrity.
 They begin to sag unable to support themselves against gravity.
 Woody plants with their woody perennial structures are different as their cells not longer contain the quantities of water that actively growing and dividing cells do.
-Instead they are comprise of sturdy cellulose and lignin their woody tissues metabolically inactive, static, rigid…’dead’.
+They are composed of sturdy cellulose and lignin their woody tissues metabolically inactive, static, rigid…’dead’.
 As the plants attempt to minimize their losses and conserve their most vital tissues, older leaves and less important tissues are sacrificed.
 Plants, which are unable to conserve their internal water levels, begin to collapse.

 Protecting and otherwise ‘coddling’ a plant can preclude the development or ‘hardening’ that is necessary for full on intense summer exposure.
 By ‘pushing’ their growth with nitrogen, by providing conditions that allow the plant to push or stretch, or by having a period of very mild temperatures throughout the early summer, puts your plants in a condition less able to protect themselves from harsh conditions…should a sudden and sustained spike in temperature occur.
 Rapid growth produces ‘soft tissues’ in terms of heat and sunlight toughness, but we all already know this from our days of seeding veggie starts indoors and later preparing them to be set out in the garden.
 Heat stress that arrives earlier in the growing season is even more problematic than that arriving late, as the tissues are still soft, immature, and more subject to permanent damage.
 The new growth is not as hardened off as it will be later.
-Gradual increases in stresses allow a plant time to adapt as different responses are triggered and enabled within the plant.
+Gradual increases in heat stress allows a plant time to adapt as different responses are triggered and enabled within the plant.
 But, even then, every plant has its limits.

 While properly hardened off plants are more ‘durable’ we don’t want to enter a period of abnormally high temperatures with water depleted soils and plants that are already suffering drought stress.
 Tough and healthy growth is what we ‘want’.
 Additionally, simply turning on the spigot and trying to water our way through the heat to replace the lost soil water is important, but when soil is already dry, we can find ourselves in a near impossible situation as we try to bring soil moisture levels back up from an already inadequate level while experiencing abnormally high evapotranspiration rates.